 NOTE: Personal records of WIOA registrants are private and confidential and not disclosable to the public.
-Refer to WIOA Title I Policy 5403 and RCW 50.13 for additional guidance on data privacy and security.
+Refer to WIOA Title I Policy 5403, Rev. 1, RCW 50.13, and WorkForce Central's Record Retention and Public Access Policy located on WorkForce Central's Policy Library for additional guidance on data privacy and security.